Our Manali Leh Bicycle Trip – All You Need To Know – UP TO DATE

 Equipment for the Manali Leh Bike Tour

-For the first time we pedaled very lightly, without camping equipment and we didn’t have any difficulties even if we were sorry not to be able to camp in wonderful spots.
-Cycling at altitude is harder than hiking because you need to keep up a minimum pace to not fall over.
+For the first time, we pedaled very lightly, without camping equipment, and we didn’t have any difficulties, even though we were sorry not to be able to camp in excellent spots.
+Cycling at altitude is more challenging than hiking because you need to keep a minimum pace to avoid falling over.
 Any excess weight affects your performance at altitude more so than on normal mountains.

-There are no bike repair points on the route, however, if something can be rigged together there will be savvy locals who could help out.
+There are no bike repair points on the route; however, if something can be rigged together, savvy locals will be there to help.
 You will not be able to buy any bike-specific spares, such as a tube or a chain, so you need to bring everything that you might need.
 In the event of a total bike breakdown, you could likely ask someone for a lift to the nearest town and would not be completely stranded.

 Our equipment for the Manali Leh Highway: